moonbitlang/moonbit-docs/moonbit-docs/docs/build-system-tutorial.md

 └── moon.mod.json
 ```

-Here's a brief explanation of the directory structure:
+Here's a brief explanation of the structure:

 - `lib` and `main` directories: These are the packages within the module.
-Each package can contain multiple `.mbt` files, which are the source code files for the MoonBit language.
-However, regardless of how many `.mbt` files a package has, they all share a common `moon.pkg.json` file. `lib/*_test.mbt` are separate test files in the `lib` package, where private members of the `lib` package can be accessed directly.
-These files are only included in the compilation in test mode, allowing for inline tests and utility functions for testing purposes to be written within these separate test files.
+Each
+package may contain multiple moonbit source files (.mbt).
+A common
+`moon.pkg.json` is shared around every source files within that package.

+- `lib/*_test.mbt` are tests for the `lib` package.
+However members of `lib`
+aren't directly visible to the tests, you'll need to explicitly use the
+`@my-project.*` to access it.
+Tests are only included in
+test compilation, allowing inline tests and utility functions for
+testing purposes to be written within these separate test files.

-- `moon.pkg.json` is package descriptor.
-It defines the properties of the package, such as whether it is the main package and the packages it imports.
+- `moon.pkg.json` is the package descriptor.
+It defines the properties of the
+package, such as whether it is the main package and the packages it imports.

   - `main/moon.pkg.json`:

     ```json
     {
-      "is_main": true,
+      "is-main": true,
       "import": [
         "username/hello/lib"
       ]
     }
     ```

-  Here, "is_main: true" declares that the package needs to be linked by the build system into a wasm file.
+  Here, `"is-main": true` declares that the package needs to be linked by the
+  build system into a wasm file.

   - `lib/moon.pkg.json`:

     ```json
     {}
     ```

   This file is empty.
-Its purpose is simply to inform the build system that this folder is a package.
+Its purpose is simply to inform the build system that this
+  folder is a package.

-- `moon.mod.json` is used to identify a directory as a MoonBit module.
-It contains the module's name:
+- `moon.mod.json` is used to declare a directory as a MoonBit module.
+It
+contains the module's name:

   ```json
   {